Arcitec/pfUI-ZezThemes/README.md

 ## Installation

+### Easy Method (Recommended)

+- Use [GitAddonsManager](https://woblight.gitlab.io/overview/gitaddonsmanager/), which makes it very easy to install and update addons.
+- Install this addon, and everything from the "Requirements" section below.

+### Manual Installation

 - Install everything from the "Requirements" section below.
 - Download the latest version of [pfUI-ZezThemes](https://github.com/Arcitec/pfUI-ZezThemes/archive/refs/heads/main.zip).
 - Extract the ZIP file.